LlewBach/aj-builder/README.md

 I realised that dealing with the awkward range at the lg breakpoint would be easy if I changed the sub-column stacking from stacked to inline at the xl breakpoint instead, only 3 changes.

 I wanted to give the navbar and footer a dark theme so I could better see their outlines.
 I had to check the bootstrap docs to see that I needed a data-bs-theme attribute to apply this to the navbar.

+## Building the hero (header)

+I was unsure of how to use the header element, but I think it is ok to use for the hero section.

+Because my navbar and footer are fixed, I set a margin to the header to exactly match their heights.
+However, on the small width I've noticed that the bootstrap navbar height is responsive and narrows, leaving whitespace.
+To address this I will remove the background-image margin.
+Because my text was centered, getting rid of the margin has also centered the text relative to the viewport.

+I looked at w3 schools to learn how to add the parallax effect, and only one line was required, background-attachment: fixed;

+## Building the services section